Utah Deaf History and Culture

 at the Utah School for the Deaf

-While all of this was going on at the USD, the Utah Association of the Deaf addressed in 1962 that they supported a fair test of the Dual Program at the Utah School for the Deaf as a classroom matter.
-They, however, expressed strong opposition to the attempt to cripple the athletics program (UAD Bulletin, Fall-Winter 1962, p.
+While all of this was happening at the USD, the Utah Association of the Deaf addressed in 1962 that they supported a fair test of the Dual Program at the Utah School for the Deaf as a classroom matter.
+However, they strongly opposed the attempt to cripple the athletics program (UAD Bulletin, Fall-Winter 1962, p.
 2-3).

-In his memoirs, Kenneth L. Kinner, a 1954 USD alumnus and father of two Deaf children, Deanne, class of 1979 and Duane, a USD product and Class of 1991 from Idaho School for the Deaf, shared that in the 1970s, the mother of an oral girl insisted that her daughter be moved to Ben Lomond High School, which was part of the USD extension program and was located between 7th and 9th Streets and Harrison Blvd.
+In his memoirs, Kenneth L. Kinner, a 1954 USD alumnus and father of two Deaf children, Deanne, Class of 1979, and Duane, a USD product and Class of 1991 from Idaho School for the Deaf, shared that in the 1970s, the mother of an oral girl insisted that her daughter be moved to Ben Lomond High School, which was part of the USD extension program and was located between 7th and 9th Streets and Harrison Blvd.
 The other parents requested the same Ben Lomond High School option in response to the mother's campaign.
-Their preference for their children was to attend common social activities and sports with hearing peers.
-They urged their best prepared children for integration into mainstream society.
+Their children preferred to attend common social activities and sports with hearing peers.
+They urged their best-prepared children to integrate into mainstream society.
 As a result, the USD athletic programs were crippled, just as UAD predicted.
 When Ben Lomond High School grew overcrowded, some students transferred to Ogden High School for two years, from 1973 to 1975.
 Some oral students participated in hearing sports teams, while others did not.
 Only one oral student, Bruce Aldridge, had his parents' consent to participate in USD sports (Kenneth L. Kinner, personal communication, 2010).

 The Sports Programs at the Utah School for the Deaf